Members Activity Guide

 With any group activity some rules and norms are necessary!
 Our formally scheduled activities generally involve a leader and a “sweep” who follows at the end of the group.
 On most hikes the leader and the sweep keep in touch using hand held GRS radios.

 You are welcome to participate in any of the great activities offered by the VOC.
-If you wish to participate in a club activity to “try it out” , you can do so by paying a $5 guest fee and signing a liability waiver.
-You may attend two activities as a guest, after that you are expected to join.
+If you wish to participate in a club activity to “try it out”, you can join a club activity as a guest.
+To join as a guest, visit the Membership page and download the Guest form.
+Guests are required to pay a small fee and fill out a liability waiver.
+When you are a guest member, you are allowed to attend two VOC activities, after which you are expected to join the club.

 Leaders are volunteers who facilitate a VOC activity and are not trained outdoor activity program leaders.
 Many of our leaders are experienced outdoor recreationalists, but as a participant you are responsible for your own safety, equipment, food & water and navigation on any VOC activity.